-The key objective of the Principles is to enhance the protection, reinstatement, development and articulation of mana whenua cultural landscapes enabling all of us (mana whenua, mataawaka, tauiwi and manuhiri) to connect to and deepen our ‘sense of place’.
+The key objective of the Principles is to enhance the protection, reinstatement, development and articulation of Mana Whenua cultural landscapes enabling all of us (Mana Whenua, Mataawaka, Tauiwi and Manuhiri) to connect to and deepen our ‘sense of place’.

-The use of the Principles is predicated on the development of high quality durable relationships being developed between iwi/hapū, their mandated design professionals and local and central government.
+The use of the Principles is predicated on the development of high quality durable relationships being developed between iwi/hapū, cultural and design professionals and local and central government.
 Robust relationships between these groups provide opportunities for design to integrate Māori values into design outcomes across the spectrum from identity to environmental.